bbc/gel/README.md

 - `npm run build`

 ## Test
-We use Cypress and a Cucumber pre-processor to run the feature files found in [cypress/integrations](cypress/integrations).
+We use Cypress with a Cucumber pre-processor to run the feature files found in [cypress/integrations](cypress/integrations).
+Step definitions for each feature file exist under `cypress/integrations/feature-file-name`.

+To run the test suite in headless mode, run...

 - `npm test`

-To run the test suite.
+Or to run tests in the GUI, run...

+- `npm run cypress:open`